-My original plan was to remove the doors, paint the interior of the closet a dark navy (Hale Navy) seen here and here.
+My original plan was to remove the doors, paint the interior of the closet a dark navy (Hale Navy).
 And, then install open shelves on the back wall.
-That is until I remembered my teenage son who has yet to fully understand the point of a dirty clothes receptacle.
+That is until I remembered my teenage son who has yet to fully understand the point of a dirty clothes basket.

 At this point, I had already hauled the bifold doors to the garage so hauling them back up three flights of stairs and reinstalling the doors was not an option.